AdamJKing/fabulous-blog/_posts/2023-09-06-turning-docker-compositions-into-test-suites.md

 Docker relies on our application being available as an image before we can use it in a suite.
 Unfortunately docker-compose does not have a concept of running external build tasks to acquire an image.
 That being said most build tools will allow us to build an image before running our test suite.
-With SBT and the native-packager plugin it's as simple as adding our Docker build stage as a pre-requisite for our integration tests.
+With SBT and the native-packager plugin it's as simple as adding our Docker build stage as a prerequisite for our integration tests.

 > An SBT quirk means we need to specify our Docker build step for every test task.